-This course represents an investigation and analysis of artworks through the exploration of drawing as a method of seeing.
+This course represents an investigation and analysis of artworks through the exploration of digital design principles and considerations.

 Through the study and creation of artworks, written analyses, and critique, universal themes are examined, and students will produce assignments and creative artifacts that demonstrate an appreciation for the creative process as an evolving synthesis of cultural, personal, and technological influences.